evert/evert.github.com/resume.md

 CP24.

-In this job I worked with PHP, complicated multi-master, MySQL setups (with geographic redundancy), Mem- cached, Amazon S3 and EC2 and I was responsible for developing a multi-core, multi-machine transcoding en- gine as well as leading the development team.
+In this job I worked with PHP, complicated multi-master, MySQL setups (with geographic redundancy), Memcached, Amazon S3 and EC2 and I was responsible for developing a multi-core, multi-machine transcoding engine as well as leading the development team.
 Starting august 2009 I resigned as lead architect to continue my work as independent consultant, but I’m still involved as in an advisory role and